canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-monitoring.md

-Instead of being passively scraped and metrics being pulled directly by Prometheus, Spark Jobs running with Charmed Spark actively push the metrics into [Prometheus Pushgateway](https://github.com/prometheus/pushgateway), that is a *sink* component able to temporarily store the metrics, and exposing a stable, reliable and long-lived endpoint to be scraped by Prometheus.
+Instead of being passively scraped and metrics being pulled directly by Prometheus, Spark Jobs running with Charmed Spark actively push the metrics into [Prometheus Pushgateway](https://github.com/prometheus/pushgateway), that is a *sink* component that can temporarily store the metrics, and exposing a stable, reliable and long-lived endpoint to be scraped by Prometheus.
 Metrics pushed into Prometheus Pushgateway are organized into groups and characterized by a series of labels.

-Therefore, Spark Driver and Spark Executors need to be able to export metrics and push them to the Prometheus Pushgateway, in appropriate groups, so that they can be temporarily stored, exposed and then scraped by Prometheus.
+Therefore, Spark Driver and Spark Executors need to be capable of exporting metrics and pushing them to the Prometheus Pushgateway, in appropriate groups, so that they can be temporarily stored, exposed and then scraped by Prometheus.
 Charmed Spark comes with the [spark-metrics](https://github.com/banzaicloud/spark-metrics) exporter already packaged in the [Charmed Spark OCI image](https://github.com/canonical/charmed-spark-rock), that is used as default base for both Driver and Executors pods.
-This exporter is designed to push metrics to the [prometheus-pushgateway-k8s](https://charmhub.io/prometheus-pushgateway) charm, which is integrated with the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack).
+This exporter is designed to push metrics to the `prometheus-pushgateway-k8s` [charm](https://charmhub.io/prometheus-pushgateway)
+, which is integrated with the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack).

 Once the metrics are ingested by Prometheus, they are then exposed to the user through [Grafana](https://grafana.com/) where they can be visualized in custom dashboards.